-Cook Strait ferry capacity tightens up around this time every year due to scheduled maintenance, operational constraints and the reailty that fewer sailings can reliably run in rougher weather.
+Cook Strait ferry delays can become more common around this time of year as capacity tightens due to scheduled maintenance, operational constraints and the reality that fewer sailings can reliably run in rougher weather.

 The key thing here is that demand doesn’t drop, freight still needs to move, so it creates a bottleneck.
 Behind the scenes, this means fewer available sailings, prioritisation of essential or time-sensitive freight, and anything that doesn’t make the cut getting pushed to the next available crossing.
 On top of that, weather disruptions can delay or cancel sailings altogether, which compounds the issue.